jacecotton/tcds/utilities/WebComponent/README.md

 }
 ```

 Here, we do not allow setting `this.open` directly.
-Instead, attempts to set the property update the attribute, the attribute change is observed, then when the property is read it pulls from the attribute's new value.
+Instead, attempts to set the property update the attribute, the attribute change is observed, then when the property is read it returns the attribute's new value.
 This way the property and attribute are always in sync without causing infinite recursion or other problems.

 ### Lazy properties
 The above approach does create one potential problem, which is if a component user attempts to set a property on the element before its definition has been loaded (ergo before the getter and setter can intercede).
 This can be addressed by [making the property lazy](https://web.dev/custom-elements-best-practices/#make-properties-lazy) using a provided `_upgradeProperties` method inside the `connectedCallback`.
 As a matter of general best practice, this should always be done.